tieum/swarm-traefik/README.md

 - **createservice.sh**: takes 4 arguments: a microservice name, a tag, a replicas number and it's traefik dns name.
 It create the corresponding microservice with the correponding docker image.
 Depending on your local setup, services can take up to 1 minute to start the first time (because of the "docker pull" load on the registry)

+**TODO** use an alpine image for the microservices to lighten to load on the registry

 ## Prerequisite
 if you are using OSX, you will need virtualbox installed: `brew cask install virtualbox`